arthurs14/Data-Structures/README.md

 # Data Structures and Algorithms

-Using JavaScript to understand Data Structures and Algorithms in order to self teach myself computer science basics and to help me prepare for technical interviews.
+Using JavaScript and Java to understand Data Structures and Algorithms in order to self teach myself computer science basics and to help me prepare for technical interviews.